Kree: Kree–Skrull War

 When acquiring the technology from the Skrulls, the Kree began to spread throughout the Greater Magellanic Cloud.
 The Kree launched an attack upon the Skrull empire and the peaceful Skrulls were again forced to become war-like.

 At the same time, the Cotati on Hala were almost driven to extinction.
 However, a small handful of pacifist Kree, hid and kept safe a group of Cotati.
 Eventually, these Kree began worshipping the Cotati that they had kept sheltered.
 To further hide and keep them safe, the priests relocated the surviving Cotati throughout the universe.

 Years later, the Kree, aware that the Skrulls had once created the Cosmic Cube, designed a cybernetic/organic supercomputer called the Supreme Intelligence to help them in creating a Cube.
 When the computer became functional, it determined that a Cosmic Cube would be too dangerous to construct and refused the Science Council's request.

 At the beginning of the War, the Kree established a station on Uranus.
 Through their work, they discovered that sentient life on Earth had genetic potential invested in it by the Celestials.
 Intrigued, the Kree began to experiment on humans.

 Their goal was twofold – to investigate possible ways of circumventing their own evolutionary stagnation, and to create powerful soldiers to use against the Skrulls.
-However, the Kree abandoned their experiments because the Supreme Intelligence foresaw the experiments leading to the destruction of the Kree.
-In order to disprove that prophecy, the Intelligence ordered Accuser Huran to murder the scientists responsible for the experiments and summon the Accuser Corps to cleanse the experiments.
-In its haste, however, the Supreme Intelligence failed to download the full data packet, and five worlds that were seeded escaped the slaughter: Badoon, Centaurians, Dire Wraiths, Kymellians, and early humans.
+However, the Kree abandoned their experiments.

 The humans test subjects, eventually dubbed the Inhumans, went on to form a society of their own.
-Later a surveillance robot, Sentry 459, that was stationed on a South Pacific island was eventually awakened by the Fantastic Four and alerted the Kree.
+Later, a surveillance robot, Sentry 459, that was stationed on a South Pacific island was eventually awakened by the Fantastic Four and alerted the Kree.
 This caused Ronan the Accuser to punish those who "murdered" the guard, but the Fantastic Four defeated him.

-As the war dragged on, the Supreme Intelligence accrued more political power and responsibility until finally it was elected as absolute ruler of the Kree and came to be worshipped.
+During the war, the Supreme Intelligence is elected as absolute ruler of the Kree.